FedEx to test package deliveries with self-driving startup Nuro

 In a separate project, FedEx is using DEKA Research & Development Corp’s smaller robot, dubbed “Roxo,” for on-demand, same-day deliveries in Plano, Texas.

-Rival United Parcel Service Inc (UPS.N) is centering its unmanned delivery efforts on drones.
+Rival United Parcel Service Inc is centering its unmanned delivery efforts on drones.

 Transporting people via self-driving taxis is proving more difficult and expensive than delivering packages and food.
 As a result, freight and logistics companies are exploring ways to roll out the technology on predictable and simple routes, including on highways.